 When an exoplanet crosses the face of its star from the perspective of Earthbound observers.
 The change in brightness of the star due to the exoplanet can be measured and used to calculate the diameter of the exoplanet.

-This NASA space telescope, scheduled for launch in 2021, is a large infrared telescope with a 6.5-meter primary mirror.
-It will be the most powerful and complex space science telescope when it launches.
+This NASA space telescope, which launched in 2021, is a large infrared telescope with a 6.5-meter primary mirror.
+It is the most powerful and complex space science telescope ever built.
 It is sometimes called JWST or Webb.

 A NASA space telescope launched in August 2003 and retired in January 2020.
 Spitzer observed infrared (heat) radiation from exoplanets, stars, stellar nurseries, the centers of galaxies and the early stages of planetary system formation.